A push for gun control is pledged once more in wake of Boulder shooting

 Colorado’s firearms community, meanwhile, has urged caution.

-The Colorado State Shooting Association, one of the plaintiffs that sued Boulder over the assault weapons ban, said in a statement that “there will be a time for the debate on gun laws . . .
+The Colorado State Shooting Association, one of the plaintiffs that sued Boulder over the assault weapons ban, said in a statement that “there will be a time for the debate on gun laws. . . .
 But today is not the time.”

 On Wednesday, the city of 106,000 flanked by snow-capped mountains made plans to remember the dead as investigators continued to search for a motive in the attack.